 Pioneering Online Public Relations with Elizabeth Albrycht

-This is a conversation I had with New Communications Forum Chair Elizabeth Albrycht about social media marketing and the impact of the web on public relations.
+This is a conversation I had with public relations consultant and New Communications Forum Chair Elizabeth Albrycht about social media marketing and the impact of the web on public relations consulting.

-Elizabeth and Jenn McClure produced the very first conference on the use of online technology for marketing and PR.
+Elizabeth and Jenn McClure produced the very first conference on the use of online technology for marketing and public relations.
 It was called the New Comm Forum.
 It was in Larkspur and many social media pioneers were there.

 I actually launched this blog at the conference, and decided to start podcasting shortly thereafter.